UCAR-SEA/SEA-ISS-2025-A-Practical-Framework-for-Small-Teams-to-Develop-Sustainable-Research-Software/notebooks/introduction.md

 :name: Quick Issue Creation Button
 :align: center

-Example of a quick issue creation button present on each section/subsection of the documents in our template, with generated issue linking back to this exact location.
+Example of a quick issue creation button on a table of symbols in our template.
+This button is present on each section/subsection of the documents, with generated issue linking back to exact location where it was created.
 ```